Research and Publication Ethics

 Expression of Concern

-For complex, inconclusive, or prolonged situations an Expression of Concern may be published.
+For complex, inconclusive, or prolonged situations, an Expression of Concern may be published.
 If investigations into alleged or suspected research misconduct have not yet been completed or prove to be inconclusive, an editor or journal may wish to publish an Expression of Concern, detailing the points of concern and what actions, if any, are in progress.
-Very rarely used.

 Comments and Replies

-Both comments and replies will be refereed to ensure that
+Both Comments and Replies will be reviewed to ensure that:

-- the tone of both the comment and the reply is appropriate for a scientific journal.
+- the tone of both publications is appropriate for a scientific journal.